volumetricsteve/fhDOOM/README.md

     * compiles with modern compilers
     * minimal dependencies
   * Keep the original game working, all of it!
-    * The game itself
+    * the game itself
-    * The expansion pack Resurrection of Evil
+    * the expansion pack Resurrection of Evil
-    * The Tools
+    * the tools
   * Stay true to the original game.
 Enhancements are fine, as long as they don't look out of place or destroy the mood of the game.
   * Support for Windows and Linux